netdata/netdata/docs/configure/spaces-war-rooms.md

 someone else.

 In either case, you can always create new Spaces and War Rooms based on your changing needs or a scaled-up infrastructure.
-Let's talk through some strategies for creating the most intuitive Cloud experience for your team.
+Let's talk through some strategies for building the most intuitive Cloud experience for your team.

 > This guide assumes you've already [signed in](https://app.netdata.cloud) to Netdata Cloud and finished creating your
 > account.
 If you're not interested in Netdata Cloud's features, you can skip ahead to [node configuration